 The first screen you will see is a welcome screen with a picture of the remote.
 Even though the remote powers the system on out of the box, you will have to pair it to the projector before continuing.
 To do so, you will need to hold the back and play/pause button for 5 to 10 seconds.
 Once paired, you will see an animation on the screen that pairing was successful.
 Once paired, you select your language, then click next.
 On the next screen, accept the Terms & Conditions after which you can select your location so Samsung can provide you with localized content.

-Throughout the rest of the process, you will be prompted to set up a network (if not plugged in via an Ethernet cable), select a voice assistant (Bixby or Amazon Alexa with Google Assistant coming in November), and verify your connected devices.
+Throughout the rest of the process, you will be prompted to set up a network (if not plugged in via an Ethernet cable), select a voice assistant (Bixby, Amazon Alexa. or Google Assistant), and verify your connected devices.
 In my case, both the Xbox One and Nintendo Switch were detected on their respective ports and the appropriate shortcut icons were added to the home screen for quick access.

 All told, it took about half an hour from placement to being able to fully enjoy the projector.

 Typical laser projectors feature a single laser and a colour wheel.
 The Samsung Premiere LSP9T gets rid of the colour wheel and has three separate RGB lasers.
 Not only does this provide better colour but also increases the brightness of the picture output.
 The LSP7T still has a colour wheel but adds a yellow component to it on top of the RGB.

 For the more technical readers out there, the LSP9T uses a 0.66” DMD DLP chip.
 Presumably, this is Texas Instruments’ 0.66″ DMD chip, which you can read more about on their website.